 Please elaborate on the content of your presentation.
 This information will be used during the peer-review process to more accurately judge your proposed presentation.
 Consider detailing the proposed presentation using a timeline to outline the presentation experience.
 Alternatively, provide more narrative to enrich the reviewers’ understanding of your proposed presentation.elaborate on the content of your presentation.

-Presentation Activities (required for 50-minute sessions)
+Presentation Activities (required for 60-minute and longer sessions)

 How will you engage session participants during the session?
 If you are planning to present a 50-minute concurrent session, you must select two strategies from the list that you will use to engage participants.
 (Question and Answer; Think-Pair-Share; Brain Storming; Lecture Wrappers; Problem-Based Learning or Team-Based Learning; Case Study; Buzz Groups; Jigsaw; Gaming; 3-2-1 Process; Webquest)

 Please list references from published literature that supports the core content you wish to present.
 (References cited do not have to be published works of the presenter but rather include the references that serve as the foundation of the work to be presented.)

 60- and 30-minute concurrent session (the last 5-10 minutes are reserved for questions & completing evaluations), 30-minute round table discussion, and poster presentation.

 We are considering adding a very limited number of 80-minute workshops and 2 hour pre-conference workshops.
 At this point, if you are interested in either session type, please submit a proposal as if it were for a 60-minute session with the only difference being the format preference at the end.
 If more additional information is needed, we will contact you.